UsabilityEngineering/TutorMe/README.md

 ## Phase 1: User Inquiry and Inspection

 * Executive Summary of methods: Google Survey
-* data gathered: Users want a quick and effecient way of finding a tutor.
+* Data gathered: Users want a quick and effecient way of finding a tutor.
 * Most important outcomes: To provide helpful tutors to people who have timeconstraints.

 [Full phase 1 report](phase1/)